lmorchard/blog.decafbad.com/_posts/2009-01-05-three-years-in-review.markdown

 ---
 It's been a busy 3 years or so.

 Yes, this promises to be one of *those* posts I seem to keep writing.
-It's not *quite* LiveJournal material, but it'll be completely devoid of code or any notable geekeryâ€”so feel free to move along.
+It's not *quite* LiveJournal material, but it'll be completely devoid of code or any notable geekery—so feel free to move along.

 In late 2005 to early 2006, after [a busy and stressful Autoshow season working at Organic][autoshow], I finished [a book on del.icio.us][delbook].
 Meanwhile, the girl and I prepared for a wedding and a [honeymoon in San Francisco][honeymoon].
 Unexpectedly, I got offered a job at Yahoo! a month or so before getting married.
 [We got married on June 9, 2006][wedding].
 We had a honeymoon in San Francisco.
 Then, less than a month after that, [we moved to Santa Clara and I started at Yahoo! working on del.icio.us][gowest].